daybreak0809/daybreak.github.io/_posts/2018-12-13-smart-sensor.md

 # Thinny 2.1, codename "KIKI, my robot for a coffee delivery service"

-Cosette is the main character of the french novel _Les Misérables_, published in 1862 by _Victor Hugo_.

 {% include image.html url="https://s1.narvii.com/image/nxeigvbxdqldsifavaxnc3qao6p36hdr_hq.jpg" width="100%" description="our motive from anime KIKI's delivery service" %}

-This is the final coffee delivery robot with EV3 made by J, S, and N.
+This picture above is the final coffee delivery robot with EV3 made by J, S, and N.

 ## How we made it
 from concept and design to algorithms and demonstration of our robot KIKI